 Ensuring that hockey season is the right mix of hard work and fun.

 If quality coaching and high-caliber people are an integral part of what you’re looking for in a travel hockey program, we hope you will take a look at the Mamaroneck Youth Hockey Association.
-Here’s an overview of the hockey backgrounds of some of our coaches who were involved during the 2018-2019 MYHA season:
+Here’s an overview of the hockey backgrounds of some of our coaches who were involved during the 2018-2019 MYHA and past seasons:

 Tom Capalbo, Hobart (Assistant Coach, 10U Tigers, LIAHL Tier II): A Mamaroneck native who played for the MYHA as a Mite, Tom played three varsity seasons at Mamaroneck High School before leaving for Northwood Prep in Lake Placid, NY.
 After two years there, he played one season with the Long Island Bobcats of the Atlantic Junior Hockey League.
 From there, he moved on to Hobart College, where he and his team reached the NCAA Division III Frozen Four twice in four seasons.